adviti-mishra/ruby-exploration/notes/fiber-callsbacks-exploration.md

 end
 ```
 * ```realized_callbacks = collect_callback_tree(instance)``` <br />
 realized_callbacks is a list of Ruby fibers where each fiber corresponds to one of :before, :around, :after depending on what is defined for each document.
+This gathers all callback 'Fiber' objects for the given 'instance' and its children recursively.
+This method ensures all callbacks (`before`, `around`, `after`) are prepared and stored in the correct execution order.

+yield in Ruby is a special keyword that allows passing control from a method to a block of code passed to it.
 ### private methods:

 #### def collect_callback_tree(instance, list: [])